DARcorporation/xfoil-python/README.md

 to analyze for an angle of attack of 10 degrees, a lift coefficient of 1.0, and for a range of lift coefficients from -0.5 to 0.5 with steps of 0.05.

+For other features and specifics, see the documentation in the Python source files.